gpdowney/lightweightLSAT/pages/resources/resources.md

 To memorize the memorizable.

-Here's a [good explanation][2] of how spaced repetition systems, like ANKI, help you memorize better.
+[This webcomic is the best explanation][2] of how spaced repetition systems, like ANKI, help you memorize better.

 [This video][3] can help you figure out what the settings do and how to adjust them.